pyeventsourcing/eventsourcing/docs/topics/process.rst

 We just don't need by default to instantiate unbounded nondeterminism for every concern in the system.
-But since actors can fail and be restarted automatically, and since a process application needs to be run by something. it seems that an actor and process process applications-partitions go well together.
+But since actors can fail and be restarted automatically, and since a process application needs to be run by something. it seems that an actor and process process applications-pipelines go well together.
 The process appliation-actor idea seems like a much better idea that the aggregate-actor idea.
 Perhaps aggregates could also usefully be actors, but an adapter would need to be coded to process messages as commands, to return pending events as messages, and so on, to represent themselves as message, and so on.
 It can help to have many threads running consecutively through an aggregate, especially readers.
 The consistency of the aggregate state is protected with optimistic concurrency control.
 Wrapping an aggregate as an actor won't speed things up, unless the actor is persistent, which uses resources.
-Aggregates could be cached inside the process application-partition, especially if it is know that they will probably be reused.
+Aggregates could be cached inside the process application-pipeline, especially if it is know that they will probably be reused.

 ..
 Todo: Method to fastforward an aggregate, by querying for and applying new events?